-10 Provision 11.1 Hygiene and Sanitation Residents shall be provided with the means to maintain appropriate hygiene, including soap and shampoo for showers, which will occur at least once daily, soap for washing hands after each time the residents uses the toilet, and toothpaste and a toothbrush for tooth brushing, which will occur at least twice daily, a comb and brush, that if shared, shall be sterilized between uses by residents.
+Provision 11.1 Hygiene and Sanitation Residents shall be provided with the means to maintain appropriate hygiene, including soap and shampoo for showers, which will occur at least once daily, soap for washing hands after each time the residents uses the toilet, and toothpaste and a toothbrush for tooth brushing, which will occur at least twice daily, a comb and brush, that if shared, shall be sterilized between uses by residents.
 Girls must be provided with panty liners on a daily basis and other feminine products as needed.
 Residents will be issued a comb and brush upon entering the facility; however, if residents are issued a recycled comb or brush or a comb or brush that has been used by another residents, Henley-Young shall ensure that the comb and brush is sterilized and in good condition.
-Status Partial Compliance Discussion The facility has moved to partial compliance on this provision.
+Status Partial Compliance Discussion The facility has remained at partial compliance on this provision.
+I will review this area for substantial compliance at my next visit.
+I would also recommend that a licensed barber and/or beautician be retained.
 Based on my most recent review and observation, residents were receiving toothbrush, toothpaste and other hygiene products which were provided in individual hygiene kits.
+Residents still complained about not having combs to groom their hair.
 Recommendations Ensure that hygiene kits are properly labeled and residents are not sharing each other's hygiene products or items.
 Ensure items such as hair brushes, if shared, are sterilized and in good condition.
 Provide training for staff on these policies and procedures.
 Ensure that clean face towels are available for residents.
 Develop a schedule for distribution of hygiene kits.
+Retain a licensed barber and/or beautician.
 Evidentiary Basis Document review, observation, interviews

 Provision 11.2 Hygiene and Sanitation Residents shall be provided with sleeping mats and blankets that are clean and odorless sleeping mats shall be sanitized between uses by residents, and residents shall receive clean blankets weekly.
 Status Partial Compliance Discussion The status of this provision remains as partial compliance.
 Based on my review of documents and observation, the facility needs to continue to ensure that mattresses and blankets are discarded properly.
-During this visit, I found blankets with holes and several mattresses on the female units that should have been discarded.
-In addition, because of the needed maintenance to the facility residents are using blankets to mop the floor (see exhibit E) and as an entryway to the shower stalls (see exhibit A-7).
-In addition, there were two residents in the same shower stall (see exhibit A-8) without staffing being aware.
-Although nothing occurred as I watched, the issue is that poor maintenance creates safety and security issues.
-These maintenance issues must be addressed as soon as possible.
-Therefore my statements below from my previous report (6 th) still stand.
+If this continues, during my next visit the facility should move to substantial compliance.

 Policies and procedures have been developed.
 The facility has provided training to ensure that the process outlined in the policies and procedures is followed.
 The facility needs to continue to monitor the condition of the blankets and mattresses for signs of holes and tattering The facility needs now to follow the recommendations below.
 Recommendations Continue to discard all blankets and mattresses that are tattered and have holes in them.
 Clean and maintain laundry area in orderly fashion.
-Develop forms or system of documentation for distribution and inventory Label and designate an area for towels, sheets, clothing etc. Evidentiary Basis Document review, observation the process outlined in the policy and procedures regarding the issuing and maintenance of mats and blankets.
+Develop forms or system of documentation for distribution and inventory Label and designate an area for towels, sheets, clothing etc. Evidentiary Basis Document review, observation

+Provision 11.3 Hygiene and Sanitation Under no circumstances shall residents be deprived of mats and blankets.
+Status Substantial Compliance Discussion The facility has moved to substantial compliance.
+I found no indication that residents have been deprived of mats and blankets.
+The facility administration needs to continue to be vigilant regarding staff adhering to the process outlined in the policy and procedures regarding the issuing and maintenance of mats and blankets.
 Recommendations Provide training to staff on policy and procedures.
 Develop system for inventory and distribution Evidence Observation, and document review

-Provision 11.3 Hygiene and Sanitation Under no circumstances shall residents be deprived of mats and blankets.
-Status Partial Compliance Discussion The status of this provision remains as partial compliance.
-See provision 11.2.
-Therefore my statements below still stand.
-The facility administration needs to be vig ilant regarding staff adhering to